 There is no one distinct base area and access up to the different sectors will either be via the Matterhorn Express Gondola at the southern end of the village, a funicular train to Sunnegga from the eastern side of the valley or the 30-40 minute train ride to Riffelberg, which departs from the center of town.
 Depending on where your accommodation is will mean some sectors may be easier to access than others, but since the different access points are fairly spread apart you will undoubtedly be using the ski shuttle bus to get to the train or gondola at some point.
 These shuttle buses can be crowded during peak hours.
 You can ski all the way back to the village from any of the sectors, though in poor snow conditions these runs can be tricky or closed.

 Of course one of the great benefits of skiing Zermatt is its connection with Cervinia in Italy, whose runs are handily covered on the Zermatt piste map.
 The south-facing slopes are a great place to ski in the sun and enjoy a delicious lunch.
 Access to Cervinia is via the Theodulpass (fine for intermediates) or Plateau Rosa (more challenging).
 Cervinia is not ideal in poor conditions, either due to sun-affected snow or since the connection between the resorts is often closed due to winds or low visibility.
+If you are planning on skiing to Cervinia for the day, plan your return to Zermatt carefully, particularly if the weather is coming in.
+The last thing you want to do is get stuck in Cervinia which is a very, very expensive and long taxi ride back to Zermatt (a night in a hotel might even be cheaper).
+You can ski Cervinia by adding a supplement to your day pass or purchasing a full International lift pass.

 Novice skiers and boarders are catered for by way of ski schools and small areas of gentle slopes on each of the four areas - the main beginner area (with magic carpets and play equipment) is below Sunnegga.
 However Zermatt is not ideal for beginners partly due to the chore of getting up to the ski sectors, but also because many slopes for progressing to intermediate are quite challenging.